totemorg/totem/README.md

 <a name="module_TOTEM..uploadFile"></a>

 ### TOTEM~uploadFile(client, source, sinkPath, tags, cb)
-Uploads a source stream srcStream to a target file sinkPath owned by a specified client.
-Optional tags are logged with the upload.
+Uploads a source stream `srcStream` to a target file `sinkPath` owned by the specified `client`; optional `tags` are tagged to the upload and the callback `cb` is made if the upload was successful.

 **Kind**: inner method of [<code>TOTEM</code>](#module_TOTEM)